AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

 ### 🎯 Key Learning Objectives

   * Bind the managed SAP Audit Log Service to your Incident Management application.
-  * Deploy the incident management application  on the SAP BTP Cloud Foundry runtime and configure the managed Audit Log Service.
+  * Build and Deploy the incident management application  on the SAP BTP Cloud Foundry runtime.
-  * Generate and validate audit events triggered by authenticated OData requests to sensitive data endpoints.
+  * Design and implement comprehensive audit logging eventd that tracks and validates authenticated access to sensitive data endpoints.
   * Use the SAP Audit Log Viewer to access, filter, and analyze audit trails with full context (user, timestamp, action, resource)

 ## 📋 Prerequisites